 Change the E2B Menu headings, menu entries and text

-You may want to change the menu entries, headings or text prompts, etc. in E2B.
+You may want to change the sub-menu entries, headings or text prompts, etc. in E2B.

-All other E2B menu headings and menu entries can be changed by making a new STRINGS.txt file - see the section below.
+- All other E2B sub-menu headings and menu entries can be changed by making a new STRINGS.txt file - see the section below...

-IMPORTANT: DO NOT EDIT ANY OF THE STANDARD E2B STRINGS.txt FILES - always make a new copy of the file and edit that.
+IMPORTANT: DO NOT EDIT ANY OF THE STANDARD E2B STRINGS.txt FILES - always make a new copy of the file and edit the new copy.